Whiplash (video game): Gameplay

 Although Redmond (the rabbit) and Spanx (the weasel) are two animals chained together, the gameplay is much like any other platformer.
 The player controls only Spanx, using Redmond as a weapon or tool as the situation requires.
 Spanx has most standard platforming abilities, while Redmond is completely indestructible as a result of cosmetics testing conducted upon him by Genron.
 Redmond can be hurled into security guards, jammed into machinery, and used as a grappling hook, among other uses.
 Redmond can also be inserted into special "Fusion Outlets" to be set on fire, frozen, electrified, inflated with helium, or drenched in radioactive waste.

 Defeating human enemies found in the levels allows special "Hypersnacks" to be looted that the team can eat to increase both animals' levels, which increases Spanx' health or Redmond's rage.
 The player is also rewarded for freeing the other animals trapped and caged by Genron.

-One unique aspect of the game is that many objects found in the world are breakable and are assigned a dollar amount which is tracked by the game; by completing the game with more than $6 million in damage, Genron will be bankrupted and special content will be unlocked.
+Many objects are breakable and are assigned a dollar amount; if the player completes the game with more than $6 million in damage, Genron will be bankrupted and special content will be unlocked.